 MANAGEMENT and RESTORATION

-The Watson Woods Riparian Preserve Comprehensive Plan was developed in 1996 (with major funding from the Arizona Water Protection Fund Commission) to guide management and restoration work.
-This plan was designed with an adaptive management framework and identified four distinct program areas.
-They are:
+Early plans for Watson Woods Riparian Preserve included a Comprehensive Plan which was developed in 1996 (with major funding from the Arizona Water Protection Fund Commission) to guide management and restoration work.
+This plan was designed with an adaptive management framework and identified four distinct program areas described below.
+While subsequent plans have largely replaced the Comprehensive Plan and its 100+ identified tasks, adaptive management continues to be a foundational approach to all work undertaken by Prescott Creeks at Watson Woods Riparian Preserve.

 - Inventory & Monitoring